mmp2/Rankings-UI/icml-example-downloads/README.md

 I don't know what the X means in this file.
 Normally there should be paper id's, i.e. natural numbers.

+Note also that for ICML, all comparison information should be displayed, not just top-t.

 Reviews.xls
 ------------
 Excel file with all reviews for the selected papers.
 Ordered by paper id.